mROS-base/mros2/README.md

 ## Features

 - **Agent-less**: A node on mROS 2 autonomously discovers communication nodes on the host.
 No agent/bridge is required for pub/sub communication from the embedded devices.
-  - mros2 employs [embeddedRTPS](https://github.com/mROS-base/embeddedRTPS) with some modifications.
+  - mros2 adopts [embeddedRTPS](https://github.com/mROS-base/embeddedRTPS) with some modifications.
 - **Lightweight**: mROS 2 APIs are implemented by C++ to be operated on the embedded devices.
 All software stacks are also implemented only in C/C++.
-- **Real-time**: mROS 2 employs the real-time kernel (e.g., [TOPPERS kernel](https://www.toppers.jp/en/project.html), [Mbed OS](https://os.mbed.com/mbed-os/)) as the runtime platform in order to enhance the real-time capability.
+- **Real-time**: mROS 2 adopts the real-time kernel (e.g., [TOPPERS kernel](https://www.toppers.jp/en/project.html), [Mbed OS](https://os.mbed.com/mbed-os/)) as the runtime platform in order to enhance the real-time capability.

 ## Functionalities and limitations